Gluten-free Oatmeal Raisin Cookies

 • Preheat the oven to 350°F. Line two baking sheets with unbleached parchment paper.

-• In a large mixing bowl, cream together the softened butter, coconut sugar, and maple syrup using handheld beaters.
+• In a large mixing bowl, cream together the butter, coconut sugar, and maple sugar using handheld beaters.

-• Add the eggs, salt, baking soda, and cinnamon.
-Hand stir until everything is combined.
-Add the oat flour and cassava flour and stir until everything is combined again.
+• Add the egg, vanilla, salt, baking soda, and cinnamon.
+Beat on low until everything is combined.
+Stir in the gluten-free flour and the whole oats.

-• Stir in the whole oats, then add the raisins.
+• Fold in the raisins.
 Mix until everything is evenly incorporated.

 • Use a cookie scoop or a tablespoon and drop rounded spoonfuls of the cookie batter onto the cookie sheets.
-You should be able to fit 1 dozen cookie dough balls per 11×14" baking sheet.
+You should fit about 6 cookies on eacn tray.
+Make sure the cookies are at least 3" apart since these cookies will spread!

 • These cookies can be stored in an airtight container at room temperature for 48 hours, in the fridge for up to 5 days, or they can be frozen.